BriceChivu/starter-academic/content/project/warehouse-reshuffling/index.md

 title: "Warehouse Reshuffling"
 subtitle: "How to reshuffle a warehouse using Python"
-summary: "Rearranging more than 20,000 pallets locations, improving the Warehouse Product Flow efficiency by 25%."
+summary: "Housekeeping is a key factor for a healthy warehouse.
+This project is to rearrange more than 20,000 pallets locations, improving the Warehouse Product Flow efficiency by 25%."
 authors: []
 tags: ["Logistics"]
 categories: []